 In the Sense app, you can compare the total kWh on your bill with Sense’s reporting and see more granular data about devices in your home.
 Use that information to figure out if you have an energy hog that could be eliminated.

 While some utilities charge a flat rate per kWh, many utilities have adopted more complex pricing based on time of use or tiered rates.
 These rates are designed to incentivize lower usage, especially during peak periods that require utilities to tap more expensive sources of energy.
 With tiered rates, your rate increases in a stepwise fashion, becoming more expensive as the total monthly usage increases.
 Time of use rates typically rise during high demand periods of the day.

 If you have a tiered rate plan, set goals in the Sense app so you can limit your consumption to stay within the lower rates.
 Track down energy hogs in your home and turn them off or eliminate them.
 You may even find that upgrading an old appliance or water heater will pay off quickly in reduced utility bills.
 Turn off consumer electronics that waste energy when they’re not in use.

-If you have a time of use plan, shift your most energy-consuming activities to the hours with lowest rates.
+If you have a time of use plan you can set-up your time of use billing plan in the Sense app (learn more here.)
+This will enable you to shift your most energy-consuming activities to the hours with lowest rates.
 For instance, you can run washers, dryers and dishwashers almost any time of the day or evening.
 Figure out the best way to keep air conditioning and electric heating to a comfortable but minimal level during peak charges.